Emergency Response and Spill Prevention

 Reporting Requirements for Spill Incidents

-Permits to Act as a Contractor to Contain or Remove or Otherwise Mitigate the Effects of a Release
+(NEW) Permits to Act as a Contractor to Contain or Remove or Otherwise Mitigate the Effects of a Release

-- Permitted Spill Clean-Up Contractors – Individual Permit to act as a contractor to contain or remove or otherwise mitigate the effects of any release
+- Permitted Spill Clean-Up Contractors – Individual Permit to act as a contractor to contain or remove or otherwise mitigate the effects of any release.

 - Registered Existing Release Response Contractors – General Permit to act as a contractor to perform release response for certain historical releases